 From early boyhood, she made provision for his military education.
-Thus the highest impulses of life and human character were evolved in Shivaji’s heart by his close contact with this noble matron, bravery, enterprise, courage, love of truth and religious fervour.
-But more important than all the rest,there was one impulse that came to him from his mother, an impulse upon which all his greatness was founded, and which will for ever obtain for him a niche in the temple of fame and an honoured place in the world’s great roll of patriots – his unquenchable thirst for liberty.
-He never faltered in.his opinion of the intrinsic unworthiness of the highest glory and honour that a servile allegiance to an anti-Hindu Mahomedan prince could bring to a man, that indifference and in gratitude were the invariable return for the most loyal and devoted service to the sultan, and that an alien despotism like that of the Mahomedan states stood for all that was mean, vindictive and tyrannical.
+Thus the highest impulses of life and human character were evolved in Shivaji’s heart by his close contact with this noble matron, enterprise, courage, love of truth and religious fervour.
+But more important than all the rest,there was one impulse that came to him from his mother, an impulse of bravery that made him greatest of his time, and which forever obtain for him a niche in the temple of fame and an honoured place in the world’s great roll of patriots – his unquenchable thirst for liberty that followed with courage.
+He never faltered in his opinion of the intrinsic unworthiness of the highest glory and honour that a servile allegiance to an anti-Hindu Mahomedan prince could bring to a man, that indifference and in gratitude were the invariable return for the most loyal and devoted service to the sultan, and that an alien despotism like that of the Mohammedan states stood for all that was mean, vindictive and tyrannical.
 Of this the days of his own childhood had given him sufficient proof.
 Personal experience combined with maternal exhortation to inflame him with a passion for freedom.
-In boyhood already he had made up his mind to defy foreign domination even if it should cost him his life.
+In boyhood already he had made up his mind to defy foreign domination even if it cost his life.
 It is well known how Dadaji Kondad evendeavoured to turn him aside from his determined course,but we find no account in any of the the extant chronicles of any attempt to dissuade him on the part of Jijabai.

 How Jijabai’s teaching Ingrained By Shivaji Inspired Other Hindu Women

-Shivaji Maharaj acknowledged that he had to fight the Mughals so also were his subjects.
-The situation was such that people were worried as to whether their Maharaj would return alive from the Agra jail.
+Shivaji Maharaj acknowledged that he had to fight the Mughals and also their subjects.
+The situation was such that people were worried, whether their Maharaj would return alive from the Agra jail.
 Despite that, the leaders of home rule (swarajya) and the Mawalas did not get unnerved and as per the plan of Shivaji Maharaj they protected his kingdom and ruled it in his absence.

-Jijabai was first Mentor and then came Dadaji Kondadev
+Jijabai was First Mentor and Then Dadaji Kondadev

 In 1637 Dadaji Kondadev was entrusted with the administration of the jahgir lands by Shahaji, and the charge of young Shivaji’s education was also made over to him.
 From this time forth, therefore, the burden of Shivaji’s education fell upon Dadaji, and his mother’s influence became secondary.
 This does not of course mean that Jijabai ceased altogether to look after the upbringing of her son.
 He was all in all to her, the prop of all her hopes and patriotic ambitions.
 The mysterious instincts of the maternal heart had enabled her to foresee his future greatness.
 In her impassioned moods, she often thought with ecstacy that Shivaji might be just the man to whom the restoration of the Jadhav and Bhonsle sovereignties had been reserved by fate, the hero whom the divine prophecy current in the family had ever been beckoning on to the task of national emancipation.
 She, therefore, continued to watch over him in spirit, with all the zeal of maternal solicitude.It was left, however, to Dadaji to initiate Shivaji in those arts and sciences and that practical knowledge which was essential to a person in his position.